Lately, my daughter has started asking about her grandparents. Each time, she had taken me by surprise, and I hadn’t figured what to tell her yet.

 My late grandma, Mama, as all fondly called her, died in 2004.
 She was loving, warm, and loves nothing but to spoil us rotten.
 Some of my best holidays were spent with her.
 She specialized in giving us all the food my mom would disapprove of, lol.
 Oh, we loved it.
 She lived for God and dragged us to church for a 5 am service daily.
 God helps that child caught sleeping at church; a sharp painful pinch will knock some sense into you, lol.
 Oh yes, that was my grandma.

 While she was alive, I didn’t realize what a legacy she was leaving behind.
-She was a prayer warrior, a loving grandma; she lived to serve God, her children, grandchildren, and community.
+She was a prayer warrior, and a loving grandma; she lived to serve God, her children, her grandchildren, and the community.
 When Mama died, I knew that I needed to step up my prayer life, had it not been for Mama’s prayers, I don’t know where I would be today.

 When I grow up, I already have a template for the kind of grandma I would aspire to be like.
 Just like my grandma – Mama, may your soul rest in perfect peace.
 I miss you now and always.